Condition Care Guide

 Fungal infections of the nails (onychomycosis) can be a persistent and sometimes embarrassing problem, and occasionally can become painful.
 These infections develop when fungi, known as dermatophytes, burrow under nails causing them to become crusty, thick, discolored and distorted.

-The first sign of nail fungus is a white or yellow spot appearing underneath the tip of the nail, which then thickens and distorts the nail as the infection progresses.
+The first sign of fingernail or toenail fungus is a white or yellow spot appearing underneath the tip of the nail, which then thickens and distorts the nail as the infection progresses.
 As fungi grow under and into the nail, crusting, discoloration and darkening begin.
 Moreover, infected nails often separate from the nail bed, which can cause pain in the tips of fingers and toes, as well as a slightly foul-smelling odor.

-You can pick up a fungal infection while walking barefoot at a swimming pool, in a gym locker room or shower, or even when having a pedicure under less-than-sanitary conditions.
+You can pick up a fungal infection such as toenail fungus while walking barefoot at a swimming pool, in a gym locker room or shower, or even when having a pedicure under less-than-sanitary conditions.
 The fungus thrives in warm, dark, moist environments, like showers or sweaty shoes.
 Susceptibility may be heightened among those who have diabetes, an immune-deficiency condition, a history of athlete's foot, or who are prone to excessive perspiration.
 Foot and toenail fungus usually will travel through an opening in the skin or separation in the nail bed, and if continually exposed to warm and moist environments, will grow in abundance.
 Infection with nail fungus seems to occur more in toes than fingers because toenails usually are confined to the dark, warm, and moist environments where fungus thrives, as opposed to fingers, which are out in light and open air.
 Diminished blood circulation to the toes as compared with the fingers can also make it harder for the body's immune system to detect and eliminate infection.

 What is the conventional fingernail and toenail fungus treatment?